maximsakhno/galo-ioc/README.md

 This library works well with any plugin system, in which plugins allow you to create and bind application objects (services, repositories) with each other.
 This library does not provide an implementation of the plugin system, because it is not its responsibility.
 To use this library, you will have to take a ready-made implementation of the plugin system or implement it yourself.
 For these examples, we implement the plugin system ourselves.

-This implementation of the plugin system will be very simple, but at the same time functional enough to demonstrate all the features of the **ioc** library.
+This implementation of the plugin system will be very simple, but at the same time functional enough to demonstrate all the features of the Galo-IOC library.
 In this plugin system, the configuration file will contain the names of the modules.
 Each such module will contain a `load` function, which will be responsible for creating and registering application objects in the Service Locator.
 When the application starts, these modules will be imported, and then the `load` function will be called for each of them.

 ### An application for congratulating employees